jbcodeforce/eda-kconnect-lab/item-aggregator/Readme.md

 The goals of this project are:

-* create a quarkus app using reactive messaging to consume items sold in store events
+* create a quarkus app using reactive messaging to consume items sold in store
 * aggregate store id -> item id -> item sold count
 * aggregate item id -> total sold so far
-* generate events on inventory topic used item id -> total sold
+* generate events on inventory topic using storeID -> [items] in stock

 The kafka elements used:

 * in-topic items
 * out-topic inventory
-* ktable item, count  with store
+* ktable <itemID, count> with store
-* ktable store-item, count with store
+* ktable <storeID, <itemID, count> with store
 * Interactive query to get data from partitioned topic

 ## How asset is created